ucldc/ucldc-docs/docs/dams/metadata-model.md

 ##Required Metadata
 ***

-The following data elements must be present in each metadata record for harvest into the UCLDC Common Index.
-These elements are also denoted using an asterisk in the metadata scheme summary:
+The following data elements must be present in each metadata record for harvest into the UCLDC Common Index:

 * <a class="label">Main Content File</a>
 * <a class="label">Title</a>